weaviate/weaviate-go-client/_developers/TRANSPORT.md

 Remember, this is the API layer.
 In the API layer, why do we know that `consistecy_level` belongs into a URL query and not in the path parameters?
 Why do we need to know that `200` is the "OK" code  and not `201`?
-Why does the transport return what is essentially _raw bytes_ in a wrapper that we need needs to decode in a separate step?
+Why does the transport return what is essentially _raw bytes_ in a wrapper that we need to decode in a separate step?
 Why should we care if it's a REST or a gRPC request?
-Also, should we can `RunREST` or `RunRESTExternal` and what is the difference between the two?
+Also, should we call `RunREST` or `RunRESTExternal` and what is the difference between the two?

 That's a lot of questions to answer in the API layer.
 And even after answering them and doing all this work we still return a `models.Object` to the user, albeit wrapped in an `ObjectWrapper { Object *models.Object }`!
-If we wanted to return a nice public-facing struct, we'd be _easily_ looking at another 20-30 lines of code, because `models.Object` has such niceties as `AdditionalProperties map[string]any` for metadata and `Vectors map[string]interface{}` for named vectors.
+If we wanted to return a nice public-facing struct, we'd be _easily_ looking at another 20-30 lines of code, because `models.Object` has such niceties as `AdditionalProperties map[string]any` for metadata and `Vectors map[string]any` for named vectors.

 Not to mention that the function above is 38 lines of code (+20-30 if we don't return `models.Object`).
 That's a lot of lines, considering we might need to recreate them across 20-25(?) requests.
 We need to write that code, test that code, and maintain that code.
-And the more code we write and the more questions we have to answer while doing that, the greater is the opportunity for mistake.
+And the more code we write and the more questions we have to answer while doing that, the greater is the opportunity for making a mistake.

-To summarize, our `v5` transport isn't doing any of the heavy lifting that it should.
-The proposed Transport design **drastically** reduces the amount of code we need to write now and in the future, when the API evolves.
+To summarize, our `v5` transport is a thin wrapper that isn't doing any of the heavy lifting it should be doing.
+Not because it the wrapper is thin, but because the abstraction is poorly designed.
+The proposed Transport interface **drastically** reduces the amount of code we need to write now and in the future, when the API evolves, by providing the right abstractions.

 To exemplify, here's what the `Insert()` method looks like in `v6` with the proposed transport design: